 Partnering with a competent LMS platform provider lets you have it all.
-An LMS is a software that facilitates you in administering, documenting, tracking, and delivering all sorts of online education and training courses.
+An LMS is software that facilitates you in administering, documenting, tracking, and delivering all sorts of online education and training courses.

 Their support team comprises of experts that help you with both the technical and business side of launching your course and as your dedicated partners, you get to define the terms of your agreement.

-The plus side here is that all the pitfalls of self-hosting are taken care of by a team of engineers and account managers without you loosing any control over your course delivery and management experience.
+The plus side here is that all the pitfalls of self-hosting are taken care of by a team of engineers and account managers without you losing any control over your course delivery and management experience.
 The only downside is that most solutions are pricey.